cameragrammar/MVC-Tech-Blog/README.md

 To run the app:
 1. Download or clone the github repository.
-2. Run 'npm install' from the root folder
+2. Run 'npm install' from the root folder to install dependencies.
 3. Create .env file with the following:
     DB_NAME="mvc_db"
     DB_USER="root"